swarupd07/Probabilistic-Fraud-Detection-Risk-Scoring/README.md

-# Bayesian Fraud Detection & Risk Scoring System
+# Probabilistic Fraud Detection & Risk Scoring System

 A simple ML project that predicts credit card fraud **as a probability**, then converts that probability into a business decision — **Allow, Manual Review, or Block** — using expected financial loss.